Anna is a mother from Scotland who is passionate about providing accurate information about breastfeeding and parenting.

 A Breast Pump

 Many lists of breastfeeding essentials say you need to buy a breast pump.
-Unless you intend to express from the start I recommend holding off buying an expensive breast pump at least until later.
+Unless you intend to express from the start or go back to work within a few weeks I recommend holding off buying an expensive breast pump at least until later.
 You might chose to express (or you have little choice due to going back to work soon after giving birth) but it is not essential for successful breastfeeding.
 In fact experts recommend it is best to establish breastfeeding for 4 to 6 weeks before pumping.

 You don’t need to give your breastfed baby a bottle, so you don’t need to buy bottles.
 The pack of bottles I bought are unopened and collecting dust.
 If you want to give your baby expressed milk, you can use a small spoon when they are young, or a cup when they are older, rather than a bottle.